 | photo is credited to Pooja Aggarwal|

-Cross section of Rice root showing the
+Cross section of Rice root

 "Plant roots form a branching network like that above ground, with lateral roots growing out from a main axis.
 Because water is not uniformly distributed in soil, the structure of the root system networks needs to be regulated in ways that optimizes soil exploration, while limiting growth into water-poor regions."